Table of contents

 We ask everyone aged 2 years and over in each household to take a nose and throat swab, regardless of whether anyone is reporting symptoms or not.
 Those aged 12 years and over take their own swabs using self-swabbing kits, and parents or carers use the same type of kits to take swabs from their children aged between 2 and 11 years.
 The survey was designed to find out more about how the virus is transmitted in individuals who test positive on nose and throat swabs; whether individuals who have had the virus can be reinfected; and about the incidence of new positive tests in individuals who have not been exposed to the virus before.

 To address these questions, we collect data over time.
 Every participant is swabbed once; participants are also invited to have repeat tests every week for the first five weeks as well as monthly.
 Initially this was for a period of 12 months.
-In May 2021, existing participants were invited to remain in the study until April 2022 and new participants were invited to take part in the study until this date.
+From May 2021, existing participants were invited to remain in the study until April 2022 and new participants were invited to take part in the study until this date.

-We collect blood samples from a randomly selected subsample of adults aged 16 years or older to test for antibodies, which help us to assess the number of people who have been infected in the past, and the impact of the vaccination programme at both the population and the individual level.
-Participants give 0.5 millilitres of blood using a capillary finger prick method undertaken by the participant and demonstrated by a specially trained fieldworker.
+We collect blood samples from a randomly selected subsample of adults aged 8 years or older to test for antibodies, which help us to assess the number of people who have been infected in the past, and the impact of the vaccination programme at both the population and the individual level.
+Participants give 0.5 millilitres of blood using a capillary finger prick method they do themselves.
 The blood samples are taken at enrolment and then every month.